rynoV/oryx-with-custom-qmk/README.md

 #### Layout shifted up a row

 > [!NOTE]
 > TLDR: I placed a frequently used key combination in way that aggravated my shoulder when I developed a habit of placing my hand to hit that combination.
-If you start to get pain in one side, pay attention to any differenc in resting position of your hands.
+If you start to get pain in one side, pay attention to any difference in resting position of your hands.

 When I first got the voyager I shifted everything up one row so that it would be more like the planck (so the home row was the second row from the top).